Australian Engineering Excellence Awards 2012

 “Working on this project has been both a challenge and a pleasure,” said Dr Hope of the collaboration headed by Elemental Energy Technologies.
-“The task of optimising the operation of the turbine has been complex, and has involved the use of specialised software to accurately model the way the turbine interacts with its underwater environment to harness natural kinetic energy.
-Since the turbine is the SeaUrchin’s one and only moving part, it has been essential to make it operate efficiently.”
+“The task of optimising the operation of the turbine has been complex and has involved the use of specialised software to accurately model the way the turbine interacts with its underwater environment to harness natural kinetic energy.
+Since the turbine is the SeaUrchin’s only moving part, it has been essential to making it operate efficiently.”

 “Receiving such a prestigious award is a magnificent achievement, and provides national recognition of the hard work and dedication of all the engineers involved from e3k (a Division of Gilmore Engineers Pty Ltd), ATSA Defence Services Pty Ltd, RPC Technologies Pty Ltd, and Elemental Energy Technologies Ltd,” said Dr Hope.

 Judges for the awards were quoted as saying “With only one moving part the technology is capable of extracting energy in both low and high flow rates and true scalability in operation in arrays has the potential to contribute predictable baseload power.
 It harnesses up to four times more power and is up to 70% more efficient than conventional “propeller” driven, marine generators commonly used today.”

 Dr Duncan Gilmore, President of e3k, said: “This prestigious award illustrates how Australian Engineers are at the forefront of building a sustainable world community.”

 Engineering Excellence Awards, Engineers Australia, Queensland Division, 2010